grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 Note that this line is as stable as the domain itself.
 It needs to change e.g. when orders are not reserved anymore, or it is not deliverers that reserve the orders.
 I'd say the stability of this tiny interaction is darn high.
 Even in cases when the understanding of the domain evolves and changes rapidly, the stability of the domain, although not as high, is still one of the highest the world around us has to offer.

-TODO

 Let's illustrate this with another example.
 Let's assume that we have a code for handling alarms.
-When alarm is triggered, all gates are closed, sirens are turned on and message is sent to special forces with highest priority to make them arrive and terminate the intruder.
+When alarm is triggered, all gates are closed, sirens are turned on and message is sent to special forces with highest priority to arrive and terminate the intruder.
 Any error in this procedure leads to shutting down power in the building.
 If this workflow is coded like this: